 They are ripped, torn and barely holding on.
 Yet, I cannot seem to part with a tattered treasure in my life.

-A pair of black and red weightlifting gloves has been with me since I started this health journey five years ago.
-I got them to feel like a real badass boxer and fighter in my friend Jeremy Gant’s body combat class.
-I was fighting to lose weight.
-Fighting to lower my blood pressure.
-Fighting for my life.
+A pair of black and red weightlifting gloves has been with me since I started this health journey back in 2012.
+I got them to feel like a real badass boxer and fighter in my friend Jeremy Gant’s body combat class at Onelife Fitness in Norfolk.
+I wasn’t just fighting to lose weight.
+I was fighting to save my own life.

 When I started taking the class, I was well over 200 pounds.
 I could barely make it through the 60 minutes of punching, kicking and (motivational) yelling without thinking I’d collapse on the floor.
 I felt like I had an impossible journey ahead of me.

-During one of those classes, while I was trying not to die, Jeremy suggested that I get gloves to help me feel like I was actually in combat.
+During one of those classes, Jeremy suggested that I get gloves to help me feel like I was actually in combat.
 I went to a sporting goods store, and bought some black Everlast gloves with red trim.
 I hoped they would have magic powers and propel me forward into my goals.
 Silly, right?

 Well, not really.

 When I wrapped those gloves around my hands, I felt like a warrior in the battle to take action for my health.
-Every punch, kick and “hi-yah” seemed to explode from my body.
+Every punch, kick and “hi-yah” exploded from my body.
 I was in the ring, and determined to win every round.

 I continue to wear those gloves for just about every workout, even if it doesn’t involve kickboxing or combat moves.
-Lifting, elliptical, running… Let’s be honest.
-Jogging.
-No matter what, I put them on to get me into the fighting mode.
+Lifting, elliptical, a brisk walk.
+No matter what, I’d put them on to get me into the fighting mode.

 Will I keep my old gloves around?
 Absolutely!
 One of our News 3 viewers suggested I put them in a frame as a nod to where I started.
 That way, I can celebrate what they taught me, and move forward with the next magical motivational tool God has for me in this leg of my journey.